thermalogic/SEES/README.md

 * [PySEE/PyRankine](https://github.com/PySEE/PyRankine) The step-by-step codes of the rankine cycle simulator from zero abstraction to the general abstraction

-* [PySEE/Practices](.https://github.com/PySEE/Practices) The information of practices: tasks criteria, standards and submission(5 projects,1 Bonus)
+* [PySEE/Practices](.https://github.com/PySEE/Practices) The information of practices: tasks, grading standards and submission(5 projects,1 Bonus)

 ## Grading